joyce1116/MUSE/README.md

 2. Data preparation

-Download the preprocessed datasets from [Google Drive](https://drive.google.com/file/d/1vgpOmAygokoUt235piWKUjfwao6KwLv7/view?usp=drive_link) or [Baidu Drive](https://pan.baidu.com/s/1ycq7ufOD2eFOjDkjr0BfSg?pwd=bpry), and extract them under `./dataset`.
+The preprocessed datasets used in our experiments are provided by the official [TFB benchmark repository](https://github.com/decisionintelligence/TFB).
+Download them through the TFB-provided [Google Drive](https://drive.google.com/file/d/1vgpOmAygokoUt235piWKUjfwao6KwLv7/view?usp=drive_link) or [Baidu Drive](https://pan.baidu.com/s/1ycq7ufOD2eFOjDkjr0BfSg?pwd=bpry) links, and extract them under `./dataset`.
 The CSV files should be located in `./dataset/forecasting`.

 The pretrained MAE checkpoint is not included in this repository.
 Download the exact [`mae_visualize_vit_base.pth`](https://dl.fbaipublicfiles.com/mae/visualize/mae_visualize_vit_base.pth) checkpoint and place it at `./pretrained_weights/mae/mae_visualize_vit_base.pth`.